phil-rice/Phils-Blog/_posts/2015-10-27-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 }
 {% endhighlight %}

-# The CopyBookStream
+## The CopyBookStream
 This is quite horrific with the use of flags and immutable state.
 The coupling between it and the foldLeft function is distasteful too.
 I would be interested if anyone has a better way of doing this sort of thing.
+It is though the only use of mutable state, and when interacting with the real world that's needed

 {% highlight scala %}
 class CopyBookStream(inputStream: InputStream) {
   // The problem these flags are solving is 'how do I know I am at the end of file'